The 517th Training Group hosts operational leaders

-U.S. Air Force Master Sgt.
-Rafael Pacheco, Air Combat Command functional manager, talks with airborne cryptologic language analyst students assigned to the 517th Training Group at Presidio of Monterey, Calif., May 11, 2022.
-Pacheco was one of more than 20 operational leaders who visited the Defense Language Institute Foreign Language Center for a bi-annual VisitPalooza.
+PRESIDIO OF MONTEREY, Calif. -- Commanders, senior enlisted leaders, functional managers and other operational leaders gathered at the Defense Language Institute Foreign Language Center for the 517th Training Group’s VisitPalooza, May 10-12.

 VisitPalooza is an event hosted by the 517th TRG, allowing visitors the opportunity to get a glimpse of students' lives as they go through the strenuous curriculum.

-(U.S. Air Force photo by Master Sgt.
-Jocelyn A. Ford)
+“We open up DLI and the 517th Training Group to visitors who come to learn about what our Airmen do on a day-to-day basis,” said Maj.
+Elinore Carrasco, 314th Training Squadron director of operations.
+“Trying to understand some of the challenges our Airmen go through so they can better support them back at their operational stations.”

+The primary focus of this visit is specifically geared towards operational intelligence units.
+After a day and a half of tours and briefings, the commanders and leaders were given the opportunity to speak directly to the Airmen.

 |Date Taken: